 The Story behind this beautiful Peyto Lake Adventure Couple Session

 In July Allie & James were visiting Canada from eastern USA when they sent me a message to see if I was able to shoot an adventure session with them.
 Their original photographer was turned away at the USA/Canada border!
-This is a reality for people who do not having a Work Permit and they were looking to have an adventure at Peyto Lake documented.
+This is a reality for people who do not having a Work Permit.

-We lucked out during this Peyto Lake Adventure as Parks Canada and Banff National Park had planned to close all access to Peyto.
-However, work was pushed back and we made it to this epic location, spotting two black bears along the way!
+We lucked out during this Peyto Lake Adventure!
+Parks Canada has road work scheduled which will close all access to Peyto Lake.
+However, the upcoming work was delayed.
+We made it to this epic location, even spotting two black bears along the way!
 Allie was so excited to see the bears!

-It was a sunny and warm day, one of the few we had all season and I truly believe that was just for them.
-We hiked up to the lookout, where all the tourist buses give their patrons 10-15 minutes to stand around, and then we went PASS that and to a secret (not so secret, but definitely not as heavily visited) location up further.
+It was a sunny and warm day, one of the few we had all year here.
+I truly believe that was just for them!
+We hiked up to the lookout, where all the tourist buses give their patrons 10-15 minutes to stand around.
+We left them behind us to continue to a secret (not so secret, but definitely not as heavily visited) location up further the mountain.

-Hiking up to the secret rock pile with these two was so exhilarating, there are no wayfinding spots, no barriers between you and the edge, just a small foot trail to follow that breaks off in multiple directions.
-These two people had just met me minutes before and trusted me to guide them somewhere they had never been and somewhere that felt so wild.
+The Hike up to the secret rock pile with these two was so exhilarating.
+There are no wayfinding spots.
+No barriers between you and the edge.
+Just a small animal trail to follow that breaks off in multiple directions.
+These two had only met me minutes before, but trusted me to guide them somewhere they had never been.
+Somewhere that felt so wild.
 James was so willing and adventurous, and Allie was right there beside him every step of the way.